 This programme has been developed to educate and train the next generation of biomedical tissue engineers.
 This is an exciting multidisciplinary field of research which holds significant potential in the treatment of many diseases and disorders.

 M.Sc.
-Bioengineering with specialisation in Medical Device Design
+Biomedical Engineering with specialisation in Medical Device Design

 This programme has been developed to educate and train the next generation of medical device designers/innovators.
 The course at the Trinity Centre for Biomedical Engineering is designed to interact with the medical device industry, clinicians and researchers to produce new solutions to current clinical needs.
 The field of medical device research is a fast moving arena which can offer students a rewarding career in the global medical device market.

-The only course of its kind in Ireland, the M.Sc. in Bioengineering received two awards in 2012 which recognise the scale and diversity of the M.Sc. in Bioengineering course delivers in terms of the student experience, its contribution to the Irish economy and making an impact on global healthcare challenges.
+The only course of its kind in Ireland, the MSc. in Biomedical Engineering received two awards in 2012 (known then as the MSc in Bioengineering) which recognise the scale and diversity the course delivers in terms of the student experience, its contribution to the Irish economy and making an impact on global healthcare challenges.

 Engineers Ireland Excellence in Education Award & Best Postgraduate Course of the Year 2012 in Engineering